neavery/transformer_page_view/README.md

 </p>

-# transformer_page_view
+# transformer_page_view (Optimzied)

-PageTransformer for flutter
+PageTransformer for flutter - optimized to reduce number of builds when using AnimatorBuilder.

 ## Very simple to use